tejuscs/adb_azure/workshop/db-users/intro.md

 * Lab 5: Monitor ADB using Monitor Metrics
 * Lab 6: Manage Database Performance
 * Lab 7: Connect PowerBI with ADB
+* Lab 8: Chat with your data usin Generative AI

 Please proceed to the next lab.